RedisLabs/redislabs-docs/content/rc/security/access-control/saml-sso/_index.md

 ### IdP-initiated SSO

 With IdP-initiated single sign-on, you can select the Redis Cloud application after you sign in to your [identity provider (IdP)](https://en.wikipedia.org/wiki/Identity_provider).
-This redirects you to the Redis Cloud [admin console](https://app.redislabs.com/#/login) and signs you in to your SAML user account.
+This redirects you to the [Redis Cloud console](https://app.redislabs.com/#/login) and signs you in to your SAML user account.

 ### SP-initiated SSO

-You can also initiate single sign-on from the Redis Cloud [admin console](https://app.redislabs.com/#/login).
+You can also initiate single sign-on from the [Redis Cloud console](https://app.redislabs.com/#/login).
 This process is known as [service provider (SP)](https://en.wikipedia.org/wiki/Service_provider)-initiated single sign-on.

-1. From the Redis Cloud admin console's [sign-in screen](https://app.redislabs.com/#/login), select **SSO**.
+1. From the Redis Cloud console's [sign-in screen](https://app.redislabs.com/#/login), select **SSO**.

     {{<image filename="images/rc/button-sign-in-sso.png" width="150px" alt="Sign in with SSO button">}}{{</image>}}